 ECON 205: Introduction to International EconomicsThis course aims to develop an understanding of international economic issues and policies in open economies.
 The course will provide a general body of knowledge on topics such as gains from trade; patterns of trade; effect of trade on welfare; exchange rate policy regimes; international organizations; financial crises; and the effect of government policies on trade and the exchange rate.
 You will get exposed to economic modeling and learn analytical tools that can be applied to understand the changing world economy and analyze problems in international economic policy.
 You are encouraged to explore the potential and limitations of international economics in dealing with real-world problems.
 This course will assist you in improving your economic writing skills as well as your ability to read critically and understand discussions on international economic issues in the press.

 ECON 206: Field Experience in DevelopmentStudents engaged in this course will have the opportunity to do field research in a developing country.
-Each student will develop and implement a project that concerns economic, political, and/or environmental issues important in Sierra Leone, Jamaica, or another selected country.
-Students will also have the opportunity to learn from both national and local leaders in political, economic, environmental, and social development issues.
-Class members will travel to a developing country during a term break.
-Students must register for this course in the term prior to the planned travel and in the subsequent term, when they will present their research to the wider Lawrence community.
+Each student will develop and implement a project that concerns a political, economic, social, or environmental issues that is important in the country visited.
+Past Field Experiences have taken place in Sierra Leone, Ghana, Jamaica, and Morocco.
+Students will also have the opportunity to learn from both national and local leaders in the country of research, and to participate in community engaged learning through volunteer activities.
+Class members will actually travel during either winter or spring break.
+Students should register for GOVT 401 in the term prior to the planned travel.
+They should also register in the subsequent term, when they will present their research to the wider Lawrence community. [ Note: two terms of GOVT 401 are considered the equivalent of a six unit 400-level GOVT course].

-Location for 2016-17: Students will travel to Sierra Leone and/or Morocco during winter break.
+Location for 2020-21: Students will travel to Sierra Leone during spring break (March 2021)..
 Admission is by application to Prof. Skran.
-Students should register for both fall and winter terms.
+Students should register for both winter and spring terms 2021.